nooparmygames/NoOpTexturePacker/README.md

 # Performance

 The code is multi-threaded and will use all of the cores in your machine and its performance is ok but it can be improved by using faster ImageSharp texture manipulation techniques or SIMD.

+# About NoOpArmy

+We at [NoOpArmy](https://nooparmygames.com) provide multiple AI and Networking libraries to game developers.
+You can see all of our products, including our Utility AI, Influence Maps and Smart Object plugins for Unity and Unreal Engine [here](https://www.nooparmygames.com/products).

+# License

+MIT license.
+Feel free to use in any way you want.

+# Support

+For any support or modification inqueries, use issues or email support@nooparmygames.com

+# Code Of Condust

+We follow US free speech laws but be polite to others and while honest, try to be helpful and a good contributer.